 As a charity as well as a company limited by guarantee, Scottish Autism falls under regulation of both Companies House and the Office of the Scottish Charity Regulator (OSCR).
+We are also subject to the regulatory requirements of bodies such as Education Scotland, Scottish Social Services Council and the Care Inspectorate.
 Retention of specific records may be necessary to fulfil statutory or other regulatory requirements as well as requirements of our insurance providers.
 Records also provide evidence of events or agreements, meet operational needs and ensure preservation of events and items of historic value.